 For the Home

-For those of us spending a whole lot more time at home, it has become apparent that more time at home means more mess.
+For those of us who have spent a whole lot more time at home over the past year, it has become apparent that more time at home means more mess.
 That's why treating dad to an actually good vacuum would be a very nice gesture.
 This handheld model from Dyson has all that Dyson power with a long, thin attachment to get all those crumbs from behind the oven and between cabinets.

 It wasn't abundantly clear, I am obsessed with my Aerogarden.
 It has allowed me to grow a true bounty of herbs (and even cherry tomatoes) in my small Brooklyn apartment.
 It requires minimal effort and returns maximum plant-parent pride.
 For any dad who has an unexercised green thumb or black thumb for that matter, an Aerogarden will provide him endless entertainment and better-tasting food.